Tips for Repairing a Troubled Marriage & Improving Your Romantic Relationship

 Encouragement is the bedrock of belonging and happiness with our significant-other partner.
-Over time it becomes a reserve of the positive connection that can keep you feeling connected even when there is a rough patch in your relationship.
+Over time it becomes a reserve of the positive connection that can keep you feeling connected.
+Encouragement heartens and builds confidence in each other and your romantic relationship.

-3. Set Aside Time to Resolve a Conflict
+3. Set Aside a Time for Planning How to Resolve Conflict

 4. Schedule Regular Times to have Fun Together

-Isn't this what you did when you were at the beginning of your relationship?
-If you are like most people, having fun with each other was most of how you first spent your time together.
-Unfortunately, fun can fade by simply getting too caught up the day-to-day stress and routine of life.
-It is good for your relationship to break up your routine.
-So elevate fun as a priority by developing specific plans to engage in fun activities together as a couple.
+Isn't having fun together what you did when you were at the beginning of your relationship?
+If you are like most people, having fun with each other was how you first spent your time together.
+Unfortunately, the fun can fade by merely getting too caught up the day-to-day stress and routine of life.
+It is helpful for your relationship to break up your habits.
+Elevate fun as a priority by developing specific plans to engage in fun activities together as a couple.
+Consider including the following: